Chinese soldiers help clean up Hong Kong streets, but violence flares again

 Train services suspended earlier in the week were gradually resuming, metro operator MTR Corp said.

-In a commentary on Saturday the Communist Party’s People’s Daily newspaper called on public institutions to act “quickly and decisively” to supress and punish violence in Hong Kong
+In a commentary on Saturday the Communist Party’s People’s Daily newspaper called on public institutions to act “quickly and decisively” to suppress and punish violence in Hong Kong.

-Additional reporting by Greg Torode, Jessie Pang, Kate Lamb, Tom Lasseter, and Anne Marie Roantree.; Writing by Josh Smith, Farah Master, and Nick Macfie; Editing by Kim Coghill and Catherine Evans
+Additional reporting by Sarah Wu, James Pomfret, Greg Torode, Tom Lasseter, and Anne Marie Roantree.; Writing by Josh Smith, Farah Master, and Nick Macfie; Editing by Angus MacSwan